 Find the positive and negative domains of the function below:

-To solve the problem, we need to determine the values of for which the quadratic function is less than zero.
+To solve this problem, we first determine where the quadratic function is equal to zero.
+Setting yields:

 Find the positive and negative domains of the function below: